mohanxz1/cricket_score_display/README.md

 ✨ Features

-Comprehensive Data Management: Well-organized data structures for players (batsman, bowler), teams, and match details, enabling robust and comprehensive data management [cite: finaldef.c, image_5cf597.png].
+Comprehensive Data Management: Well-organized data structures for players (batsman, bowler), teams, and match details, enabling robust and comprehensive data management.

-Real-Time Data Input & Display: Supports dynamic score input during a match, ensuring users can record and view the latest match information as it happens [cite: finaldef.c, image_5cf597.png].
+Real-Time Data Input & Display: Supports dynamic score input during a match, ensuring users can record and view the latest match information as it happens.

-Detailed Performance Metrics: Tracks individual player performance metrics including runs scored, balls faced, boundaries (fours, sixes) for batsmen, and runs conceded, overs bowled, wickets taken, maiden overs, and economy for bowlers [cite: finaldef.c, image_5cf5bd.png].
+Detailed Performance Metrics: Tracks individual player performance metrics including runs scored, balls faced, boundaries (fours, sixes) for batsmen, and runs conceded, overs bowled, wickets taken, maiden overs, and economy for bowlers.

-Match Summary Generation: Generates a complete match summary, including total scores, total wickets, extras, highest individual batsman scores, and best bowling figures for both innings [cite: finaldef.c].
+Match Summary Generation: Generates a complete match summary, including total scores, total wickets, extras, highest individual batsman scores, and best bowling figures for both innings.

-Match Result Determination: Automatically determines and displays the match result (win by runs, win by wickets, or tie) based on the recorded scores [cite: finaldef.c].
+Match Result Determination: Automatically determines and displays the match result (win by runs, win by wickets, or tie) based on the recorded scores.

-Persistent Data Storage: Saves all match details and summaries to text files for future reference and analysis, including team-specific player data and a global all_match_summaries.txt [cite: finaldef.c].
+Persistent Data Storage: Saves all match details and summaries to text files for future reference and analysis, including team-specific player data and a global all_match_summaries.txt.

 🚀 Technologies Used